mazyaa/pesona-batik/README.md

 # or
 bun dev

+3. Open in Browser

-Then open your browser and visit:
+Open your browser and visit:

 👉 http://localhost:3000

-The app will automatically reload when you make changes to the code.
+The application will automatically reload when you make changes to the code.

 🛠 Development